abradshaw/getting-started-with-satellite-6-command-line/configure_the_server_for_provisioning/subnets.md

     ```
 ----

-If your subnet isnt even created, then we shall have to do it manually, lets get some help
+If your subnet isn't even created, then we shall have to do it manually, lets get some help

 ```
 hammer subnet create --help